 Emasculated flowers are pollinated by hand as soon as all three flowers on the selected cluster are fully open.
 This usually occurs a few days after emasculation.
 We don’t check whether the surface of the stigmas look ‘sticky’ and receptive to pollen.

-The pollen for each cross is supplied by two flowers removed from a ‘bagged’ cluster on the designated male variety.
+The pollen for each cross is supplied by either of two methods.
+In Method 1, two flowers are removed from a ‘bagged’ cluster of flowers on the designated male parent variety.
 We only use flowers with at least two visibly ripe and dehiscing (pollen releasing) anthers.
 This is checked for with a hand lens (x10).
-After removing the petals, the two ‘male’ flowers are gently and repeatedly brushed across the three ‘female’ flowers ensuring good contact is made between anthers and stigmas.
-Afterwards the muslin bag is replaced over the pollinated cluster (image above).
+After removing the petals, the two ‘male’ flowers are gently and repeatedly brushed across the three emasculated flowers (female parent variety) ensuring good contact is made between anthers and stigmas.
+In Method 2, several flowers are collected from the designated male parent variety at the 'balloon' stage.
+The petals are removed and these flowers are air dried for several days until pollen is released from the anthers.
+They can now be used for pollination, by gently brushing them across the emasculated flowers of the female parent, as in Method 1.
+After hand pollination the muslin bag is replaced over the pollinated cluster of flowers (image above).
 In reality, the three flowers on the cluster are at slightly different stages of development when they are pollinated.
 We believe this increases the chance that at least one of them will be successfully pollinated.

 Muslin bags are removed from pollinated flowers when stigmas and styles have shrivelled and any fruit has set.
 This restores natural air circulation and leaf orientation.
 Tagging bead(s) are tied round the base of the cluster to identify the cross.
 Later in the season, the cross number is marked on the developing apples with an indelible marker pen (image opposite).